ubports/docs.ubports.com/porting/Intro.rst

 The Halium project enables Linux systems to run on Android hardware.
 It is a joint effort by multiple mobile operating systems, notably Plasma mobile, Lune OS and UBports.
 UBports porting builds on top of Halium porting.
 Consequently, you will be using both the Halium porting guide and the UBports porting guide.
 At times it can also be helpful to test with one of the other operating systems to debug a problem from different angles.

 Halium is thus an indispensible part of an Ubuntu Touch port and is available in the form of open source software.
 Developing a new version of Halium is a very considerable task which is the why only a few versions of Halium are available.
 Each port of Ubuntu Touch has to be based on one of the available Halium versions and vendor blobs from the corresponding Android version.
-See the first two columns of Table 1 (below) for details.
+See the first two columns of the table below for details.

 Thus an Ubuntu Touch port is composed of the these components:
     * The Ubuntu Touch (UT) root filesystem (rootfs)